66 Kitchen Cabinet Ideas

 If you are picking out your cabinets for the first time, you have the ability to choose the color and type of wood that you want depending on the design of your kitchen.
 If you are updating your cabinets, paint is an easy way to make an inexpensive update before you are ready to fully replace your cabinets.

 Oftentimes, there are many decisions to make with regard to the external appearance of the cabinets and we forget about the potential for organization.
 Consider making the cabinets under the sink on tracks so you can easily pull them in and out to access cleaning supplies or pots and pans.
 If you have a vertical cabinet, you can add hooks to store brooms and mops.

 You can add wooden inserts to your cabinets to optimize their organization and storage potential with a butler’s pantry.
 This will help you organize everything in your kitchen, from pots and pans to mixers and measuring cups.

 Oftentimes, your kitchen cabinets need appropriate lighting as well.
 Consider installing small lights in your cabinets so you easily see everything that is inside.
 With that said, go ahead and explore these kitchen cabinet design ideas below.

 The traditional and most popular color for kitchen cabinets is white.
 This makes sense since it looks clean and bright.
 While you can’t go wrong with a bright white kitchen cabinet, it can also look a bit boring and lack vibrancy.
-Colored cabinets can give life to your kitchen’s interior design and provide a customized feel that fits perfectly with your unique personality.
+Colored cabinets give life to your kitchen’s interior design and provide a customized feel that fits perfectly with your unique personality.
 When it comes to picking a kitchen cabinet color, you have the freedom to choose anything that you like.

 Bold colors can be a wide range of shades.
 For some, this means choosing a pastel color.
-While for others, it means choosing a vibrant jewel tone of even distressed .
+While for others, it means picking a vibrant jewel tone or even distressed .
 The color you choose will depend on your .